Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/Readme.md

 ### Lab Environment

-You will use your web lab machine for today's activities.
+You will use your local Vagrant virtual machine for today's activities.

-- After logging into the web lab, student credentials to access the ubuntu VM:
+- Student access:
-    - Username:`student`
+    - Username:`sysadmin`
     - Password: `cybersecurity`

 ### What to Be Aware Of:

+- Your Vagrant local machine should be set-up before Day 1.

 - Practice makes perfect!
 This is the first technical, hands-on module of the course and it can take some hard work to adjust to.
 Take the time you need to practice getting used to working on the command line.